ahmedmaaloul/flashcard_sys/README.md

 # Flashcard creation website
-This project has been developed as a part of a Software Engineering course.
+This project has been developed by students at ESILV Paris

 ## Installation